jasonbhart/tag-sentinel/tests/README.md

 # Tag Sentinel Tests

-This directory contains the test suite for Tag Sentinel's EPIC 1 implementation.
+This directory contains the test suite for Tag Sentinel.

 ## Test Structure